TopChiller can design and manufacture all types of laser chillers for you

 Air-cooled and Water-cooled condensers are the two basic types of condensers.

 The hot refrigerant that enters the condenser from the compressor will transfer its heat into this water, which is delivered up to the cooling tower and rejected from the building.

-Water-cooled condensers will cycle “Condenser water” between the condenser and the cooling tower on a regular basis.
+Water-cooled condensers will cycle “Condenser water” between the condenser and the cooling tower regularly.